shnax0210/imagerecognition/readme.md

 - create and run container from pulled image by next command in console: `docker run -p 5000:5000 --name image_recognition shnax0210/image_recognition`.

 # How to use
-- send jpg image as binary body to endpoint: `http://localhost:5000/api/predict` as POST request.
+- send jpg image as binary body to endpoint: `http://localhost:5000/api/predict` as POST request;
+- by default it will return 5 results with max probabilities, but it can be changed by sending `number_of_results` parameter with new int value.